IntensiveCoLearning/english_2nd/Oscar.md

 A eco-lifelong learner.

 Hope to develop a habit of naturally using English every day through IntensiveCoLearning，especially in listening and speaking.
 And to surf🏄‍♀️ better in the Web3 world.
-Enjoy this challenging vibe and become cooler 🆒.
+Enjoy this challenging vibe and become cooler.

 ## Do you think you will finish the whole CoLearning program?